-While a personal injury lawyer in Thornton can protect you from most major mistakes during a claim, you should also do your best to strengthen your case’s odds of success on your own by avoiding common faux pas.
+While a personal injury lawyer in Denver can protect you from most major mistakes during a claim, you should also do your best to strengthen your case’s odds of success on your own by avoiding common faux pas.
 What you do and do not do can have a significant impact on your ability to recover financial compensation after an accident.
 Avoid these six costly mistakes to preserve the integrity of your case.

 Failing to report your accident to the proper authorities can cause a hitch in your personal injury claim.
 An insurance company may allege that the accident did not happen the way that you say it did – or did not happen at all – without a police report to back up your story.
 You may also be missing important facts about your accident, such as the names of those involved.
 You should call the police to report most injury accidents in Colorado.
 You may also wish to tell a property owner, shop manager, employer or product manufacturer, depending on the type of incident.